 People searching for the best Seongsu cafe photo spots usually want more than one attractive cafe interior.
 They want to know where Seongsu actually photographs like Seongsu, whether exterior facades or window seats read better, and how to avoid crowded timing without losing the district mood.
 In Seongsu, cafe photos become much stronger when facades, wall textures, and alley spacing remain visible.
 A pretty interior can work anywhere.
-A Seongsu cafe image works best when the street still feels present.
-This guide narrows the larger Seongsu logic from Best Things to Do in Seongsu-dong — Pop-Ups, Cafes, Alley Walks into the cafe-photo route itself.
+A Seongsu cafe image needs the street to stay present.
+This guide narrows the larger Seongsu logic from Best Things to Do in Seongsu-dong - Pop-Ups, Cafes, Alley Walks into the cafe-photo route itself.

 - Best starting logic: do not photograph the entrance immediately; step back first and read how the facade sits inside the street.